 Sleeping in Rental Cars: My €20/Week “Rent” Hack

 In Sicily, I rented a car for €3/day and slept in it every night.
-Accommodation for the week: €20.
+Accommodation: €20 for the week.

-I spend less when I travel than when I stay at home.
-The rental car costs less than my rent.
+It’s not comfortable travel.
+But it’s cheap, and it works.
+I spend less when I travel than when I don’t – the rental car costs less than my rent back home.

 Finding a Spot